Skip to content

 %inc dc;

-Deploy Services: Full Deploy
+Deploy Services: Separated Deploy

 Run the following in SAS Studio: